 Virginia Zimmerman is Professor of English at Bucknell University.
-She specializes in Victorian literature and culture and in children's literature from the 19th century to the present.
+She specializes in Victorian literature and culture and in children's and YA literature from the 19th century to the present.

-Professor Zimmerman also writes children's fiction.
-La Finestra del Temps (Cruïlla 2012) was translated into Catalan and published in Barcelona.
-The Rosemary Spell was published in 2015 by Clarion Books, and PINK!
-A Women’s March Story is forthcoming in January 2022 from Running Press.
+Professor Zimmerman also writes children's fiction: La Finestra del Temps (Cruïlla 2012), The Rosemary Spell (HMH/Clarion Books 2015) and PINK!
+A Women’s March Story (Running Press 2022).

 - Victorian literature and culture